dnvriend/reactive-activemq/README.md

 - Implementation is very sketchy,
 - Very limited number of combinators (but enough for my use case),
 - Ony supports simple [linear flows][linear],
-- Only supports a small number of convenience combinators:
+- Only supports a small number of convenience combinators on the [ActiveMqSource][amqsource].
-  - [fmap][fmap]: the map operation, but exposes only the payload, does not ack the message,
-  - [fmapAck][fmapack]: the map operation, but exposes only the payload, it acks or fails the message depending on the result of the `A => B` function,
-  - [fmapAsync][fmapasync]: the async map operation, but exposes only the payload, it acks or fails the message depending on the result of the `A => B` function,
-  - [runForeachAck][runforeach]: the runForeach operation, it acks or fails the message depending on the result of the `A => Unit` function,

 ## Why use it?
 Good question!
 The project is very new, so only use it when you really like the [akka-streams][akka-streams] API.